Logo

 Environment

-The protection of the environment in which cashmere goats, farmers and farming communities live is one of the central aims of The Good Cashmere Standard.
-One of its key principles in this regard is that goat farming should have no negative impact on the environment, especially on the land and biodiversity.
+The protection of the environment in which cashmere goats, herders and herder communities live is one of the central aims of The Good Cashmere Standard®.
+One of its key principles in this regard is that goat keeping should have no negative impact on the environment, especially on the land and biodiversity.

-The Standard also contains criteria regarding the responsible use of fertilisers and pesticides, which define when and how it is appropriate to deploy them.
-The Standard additionally stipulates that farmers co-exist with wildlife and restrain from negatively impacting biodiversity on and around the areas that they manage.
+The standard also contains criteria regarding the responsible use of fertilisers and pesticides, which define when and how it is appropriate to deploy them.
+The Standard additionally stipulates that herders co-exist with wildlife and restrain from negatively impacting biodiversity on and around the areas that they manage.
+That includes their farms and grasslands as well as arable lands.

 Downloads